Dave-McCraw/pkg-emoncms/readme.md

 The first time you run emoncms it will automatically setup the database and you will be taken straight to the register/login screen.

 Create an account by entering your email and password and clicking register to complete.

+## Troubleshooting

+_Please feel free to contribute suggestions for this section if you have encountered issues setting up emoncms_

+### MySQL configuration

+**Please note that passwordless DB access is not supported (see [#4](https://github.com/Dave-McCraw/pkg-emoncms/issues/4)).**

+The `emoncms` debian package has a declared dependency on the `mysql-server` and `mysql-client` packages, so you can just install emoncms and `apt-get` will pull in MySQL automatically.
+If you are having trouble with the installation, verify your credentials manually by running:

+    mysql -u <USERNAME> -p <PASSWORD>

+If this works, providing the same credentials to emoncms during installation should result in a successful database initialisation.